 Remember that the captain won’t be able to turn the ship back just because you’re not feeling well.
-Remember, party boat trips aren’t as flexible as private charters.
-So, before the trip ask if there is a cabin where you can sit or lay down in case of seasickness.
+Party boat trips aren’t as flexible as private charters.
+So, before the trip, ask if there’s a cabin where you can sit or lay down in case of seasickness.

 Are you traveling with kids?

 These ruby beauties are the reason so many anglers come to Destin.
 You can bet that everyone on that party boat of yours wants to get them.
-The good thing is that charters that head out of Destin have great access to Red Snapper fisheries.
-With a little bit of luck, you could be going home with a dozen fillets.
+The good thing is that charters out of Destin have access to some of the best Red Snapper fisheries in the Gulf.

 Known as ‘Beeliner’, ‘Mingo’, or even ‘Flamingo’, Vermillion Snapper are super tasty.
-They are available year-round, but peak during the summer.
+They’re available year-round, but peak during the summer.
 They have a tiny mouth, so you’re probably going to use small hooks.
 As for the bait, Beeliners love squid and shrimp.
 These fish are not particularly feisty but are fun to catch.
 It’s excellent family fishing.

 Often times, Triggerfish will flee with your bait and seek shelter in nearby crevices.
-Triggerfish live around rocky bottoms, at pretty impressive depths.
-But, they will also come to shallower waters, especially during warm months.
+They live around rocky bottoms, at pretty impressive depths.
+They’ll also come to shallower waters, though, especially during warm months.

 Beware of Tangled Lines

-Tipping and Taking the Fish Back Home
+Tipping and Taking the Fish Home

 As a rule, all the fish caught belongs to the anglers, in line with the daily limits.
-If you show some skills and have a bit of luck, you could go home with dozens of Snapper, Grouper, and Triggerfish.
+If you show some skills and have a bit of luck, you could go home with tons of Snapper, Grouper, and Triggerfish.

-Here’s what you should know before you head on your Destin party boat fishing trip:
+You’re almost ready to hit the water.
+Before you go, here are a few final tips you should know before you head on your Destin party boat fishing trip: